rammearkitektur/open-source-guidance/README.md

 # open-source-guidance

-open-source-guidance is a Danish common public-sector guidance on the use of open source.
+open-source-guidance is the Danish common public-sector guidance on the use of open source.

-June 8th it was decided by the [Committee on Architecture and Standards](https://arkitektur.digst.dk/mandat-og-styring/governance/udvalget-arkitektur-og-standarder) under the [Danish Agency for Digitisation](https://en.digst.dk/) to establish a guidance on the use of open source in the Danish public sector.
+June 8th it was decided by the [Committee on Architecture and Standards](https://arkitektur.digst.dk/mandat-og-styring/governance/udvalget-arkitektur-og-standarder) under the [Danish Agency for Digitisation](https://en.digst.dk/) to provide guidance on the use of open source in the Danish public sector.

 The project and the first version of the guidance will be finished by the end of 2021.